-Alpine Pinks will grow to be only 4 inches tall at maturity extending to 6 inches tall with the flowers, with a spread of 8 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 6 inches apart.
+Pinks will grow to be only 6 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 16 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.

-This plant does best in full sun to partial shade.
+This plant should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
-It is somewhat tolerant of urban pollution.
+It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
+It can be propagated by division.

-Alpine Pinks is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+Pinks is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.